Configuring a High Availability Cluster¶

 Now it is time to put the new CARP VIPs to use.
 The Outbound NAT settings will synchronize so these changes need only be made to the primary node.

-Navigate to Firewall > NAT, Outbound tab on the primary node
+Navigate to Firewall > NAT, Outbound tab

-Change the Mode to Hybrid Outbound NAT
+Click to select Hybrid Outbound NAT rule generation

 Click Save

-below the Mappings section to add a new rule
+Click below the Mappings section to add a new rule

 Configure the rule as follows:

-- Interface
+- Interface:

 WAN

-- Address Family
+- Address Family:

 IPv4

-- Source
+- Source:

-- Translation, Address
+- Translation, Address:

-- Description
+- Description:

 LAN to WAN